sanketkheni01/Windows-11-Virtual-desktop-animation/README.md

 # How to use
 Simply build and run the application, it will start a background process. while it's running, press ctrl + alt + left or right arrow to switch between desktops.

+You can also run the `script.ps1` file in Powershell to toggle the program on and off